lydiahallie/javascript-questions/README.md

 From basic to advanced: test how well you know JavaScript, refresh your knowledge a bit, or prepare for your coding interview! :muscle: :rocket: I update this repo weekly with new questions.
 Last update: <b>June 21st</b>

 The answers are in the collapsed sections below the questions, simply click on them to expand it.
 Good luck :heart:
+If you need a little help, there is a hint available for each question, simply click on them to expand it .
+It won't give you the answer but guide you toward it.

 List of available languages:
 * [中文版本](./README-zh_CN.md)